DAVID RABB, LCSW, (Col., USA, Ret.)

-Col. USA, ret.
-David Rabb is the U.S. Army Reserve and is the Commander of the 113th Medical Detachment – Combat Stress Control – located in Garden Grove, CA. The primary mission of a combat stress control unit is to treat Soldiers with operational combat stress, grief and loss, and battle fatigue.
+David Rabb is a retired U.S. Army Reserve Colonel and social worker.
+His last position was as the Commander of the 113th Medical Detachment – Combat Stress Control – located in Garden Grove, CA. The primary mission of a combat stress control unit is to treat Soldiers with operational combat stress, grief and loss, and battle fatigue.

 In July 2012 his unit returned from a one-year deployment to Afghanistan.